ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

   instance D (a',  a'')   a'  | a'  /~ Int   where ...    -- a' must be apart from Int

 Observe: these instances are direct, we can understand each instance (with guards) stand-alone and with no constraints to obscure the result type.
-The 'result sides' of the FunDep use type vars from the 'argument side', no Undecidable Instances.
+The 'result sides' of the FunDep use type vars from the 'argument side', no ``Undecidable Instances``.

 These instances do not overlap (after taking guards into account) because: